Online Poker Michigan Gambling Laws

 Native American tribes are sovereign nations.
-As such, the State of Michigan does not have general regulatory authority over Indian Casinos, although the State does have oversight authority over compliance with the State-Tribal Compact provisions.
-They are regulated by the National Indian Gaming Commission and the government of the appropriate tribal community.
+As such, Michigan doesn’t have regulatory authority over Indian casinos.
+However, the state does have oversight authority with the State-Tribal Compact provisions.
+Meanwhile, those casinos are regulated by the National Indian Gaming Commission and the corresponding tribal communities.
 There are currently 22 Indian Casinos and 3 private casinos in the state of Michigan.
-11 different Native American tribes cover the 22 Indian Casinos.
+To clarify, 12 different Native American tribes cover the 22 Indian Casinos.

-The Michigan Gaming Control and Revenue Act was approved in December 1996.
-Although it was amended in July of 1997, it allows for the development and licensing of three privately owned casinos within the city of Detroit.
-As part of this bill the Michigan Gaming Control Board was created to oversee those casinos.
-You can read the full Michigan Gaming Control & Revenue Act, it’s only 34 pages long, or you can read below for a few of the highlighted points:
+The 1996 Michigan Gaming Control and Revenue Act paved the way for three privately-owned casinos in the city of Detroit.
+Additionally, the bill also created the Michigan Gaming Control Board to oversee those casinos.
+You can read the full Michigan Gaming Control & Revenue Act, it’s only 34 pages long.
+Alternatively, you can read some highlighted points below:

 - Authorizes three licensed commercial casinos in the City of Detroit

-- Conducts and imposes certain taxes and fees on casinos and others involved in casino gaming
+- Imposes certain taxes and fees on casinos and others involved in casino gaming

 - Gives the Michigan Gaming Control Board exclusive authority to license, regulate, and control the three authorized Detroit casinos

 - Requires safeguards by casino licensees to prevent compulsive and underage gambling